thrishapraveen/cse15l-lab-reports/lab4.md

 __Screenshot__:
 ![Image](lab4_step9.png)

-__Keys pressed to get to this step + summary/effect__: `git all <enter>` added the changes made to the file to the repository.
+__Keys pressed to get to this step + summary/effect__: `git add --all <enter>` added the changes made to the file to the repository.
 I used `git status <enter>` to check what changes needed to be committed. `git commit -m "Edited ListExamples.java" <enter>` committed (or saved) the changes made with a comment specifying what happened. `git push <enter>` shares the changes to the remote repository made so that other developers can see what was changed.